• Skip to primary navigation

 Rimrock Resort Hotel (Luxury)

 The Rimrock Resort Hotel highlights the best feature of Banff National Park: the view.
-However, it’s also classified luxury for a reason.
-Guests have access to two restaurants, two lounges, a swimming pool and hot tub, fitness center and a stellar on-site spa (go for the facial!).
+However, it’s also classified as a luxury hotel for a reason.
+Guests have access to two restaurants, two lounges, a swimming pool and hot tub, a fitness center and a stellar on-site spa (go for the facial!).

 Rimrock Resort Hotel in Banff